cortexrd/Knack-Toolkit-Library/README.md

 -   **refreshView**: Robust view refresh function with retries and error handling.
-Supports most types of views including tables, details, searches, forms, rich text and menus.
+Supports most types of views including tables, details, searches, forms, rich text, and menus.

--   **refreshViewArray**: Calls refreshView in sequence from an array of view ids as parameter.
+-   **refreshViewArray**: Calls refreshView for each view in the array of view ids as parameter, and returns (resolve from promise) only when all are done refreshing.

 -   **autoRefresh**: You can now add auto refresh to any view without a single line of code.
 It is done from the Builder, by simply adding